HubertTGit/reactflow/README.md

-Here's a sample README file for your Color Mixer app:

----

 # Color Mixer App

 This is a ReactJS and Next.js-based application where users can drag and drop nodes for color mixing.
 The app allows users to mix two colors and adjust the weight between them using a mixer utility.